Tarquinia (mother of Lucius Brutus)

-In Rome's early semi-legendary history, Tarquinia was the daughter of Lucius Tarquinius Priscus, the fifth king of Rome, (and either sister or aunt to Rome's seventh and final king, Lucius Tarquinius Superbus).
-Her father, Lucius Tarquinius Priscus, gave her in marriage to Servius Tullius, the sixth king of Rome.
-She was the mother of Lucius Junius Brutus, who overthrew the monarchy and became one of Rome's first consuls in 509 BC.
-She had another son, who was put to death by Superbus after he took the Roman rule from Servius.
+In Rome's early semi-legendary history, Tarquinia was the mother of Lucius Junius Brutus, who overthrew the monarchy and became one of Rome's first consuls in 509 BC.
+She had another son, who was put to death by king Lucius Tarquinius Superbus after he took the Roman rule from Servius.

 A detail of the wall paintings of the Etruscan Tomb of Orcus at Tarquinia.
 Not an image of Tarquinia but evocative of an Etruscan noblewoman during the 6th century BC.